 There are four standing committees of the Board: the Audit Committee, the Corporate Governance Committee, the Nomination and Compensation Committee, and the Technical and Resources Committee.
-It is the Corporation's policy that each of the Audit Committee and the Corporate Governance Committee must be comprised solely of independent directors.
-The Board has concluded that all the directors who served as members of the Audit Committee and the Corporate Governance Committee during 2021 are independent under NI 58-101 and that members of the Audit Committee met the more stringent Audit Committee independence tests under NI 52-110.
+It is the Corporation's policy and consistent with NI 52-110 that the Audit Committee must be comprised solely of independent directors.
+The Board has concluded that all the directors who served as members of the Audit Committee during 2022 are independent under NI 58-101 and met the more stringent Audit Committee independence tests under NI 52-110.